expo/expo/docs/pages/workflow/expo-cli.md

 '$ npx expo config',
 ]} cmdCopy="npx expo config" />

-- `--full`: Include all project config data
+- `--full`: Include all project config data.
 - `--json`: Output in JSON format, useful for converting an `app.config.js` to an `app.config.json`.
 - `-t, --type`: [Type of config](#config-type) to show.